hamidgholami/accp-cheatsheet/README.md

 	- Kinesis Data Streams
 	- Kinesis Data Firehose
 	- Kinesis Data Analytics
+- It enables you to build custom applications that process or analyze **streaming data** for specialized needs.
+- **Producers** continually push data to Kinesis data Streams and **Consumers** process the data in *real time*.
+- Consumers can <ins>store their results</ins> using an AWS service such as:
+	- Amazon DynamoDB
+	- Amazon Redshift
+	- Amazon S3

 ### Cloud Computing
 - Cloud computing is the **on-demand** delivery of compute power.